tony-xlh/cordova-plugin-dynamsoft-barcode-reader/README.md

     cordova.plugins.DBR.getResolution(success, error);
     ```

-## Versions
+## License Versions

-For versions >= 1.2.0, Dynamsoft Barcode Reader 9.x is used.
+For versions >= 1.2.0, License 3 is used.

-For versions < 1.2.0, Dynamsoft Barcode Reader 8.x is used.
+For versions < 1.2.0, License 1 and 2 are used.

 ## Supported Barcode Symbologies